theQRL/docs.theqrl.org/_docs/mining/mining.md

 There are two ways to get started mining on a CPU:

 * Run a [Full QRL Node](/mining/full-node) on your computer
-* Use cryptonight mining software and connect to a pool
+* Use randomx mining software and connect to a pool

 As a general rule, you will have a better chance at finding blocks using a pool.
 Solo mining strengthens the QRL network by running a synced node, verifying transactions on the network.
 Either way you decide to go, over time your block rewards should even out.

 ## GPU Mining

 Mining QRL using GPU's is possible utilizing a community run pool server working with other miners to pool the hashrate submitted to find solutions.
-You will need cryptonight mining software compatible with the latest Monero fork that will use the GPU(s) of your mining rig to compute the hashing functions.
+You will need randomx mining software compatible with the latest Monero fork that will use the GPU(s) of your mining rig to compute the hashing functions.

 There are a ton of options to choose from out there.
 Make sure the software will mine Monero if you are having any issues.
 Use a QRL address and point the miner to a community pool.